zaqifathis/BIMserver-doc/Roadmap.md

 - Notifications on object-level
 - Implement useful logging system (inc. notifications, log on disk)

+January 2016
+- Move usage of EMF model from server side to client side

 Items to put on roadmap:
 - Create HA ability (at least with 2 servers, 1 in standby)